UAFS grad conquers college and cancer

 Doctors told Lauren she would never be able to read or comprehend ever again, but Lauren proved them wrong — recently graduating from the University of Arkansas Fort Smith (UAFS).

 “I had two brain surgeries within a week of each other,” she said.
-“My second one they [doctors] thought I had a stroke after because I was paralyzed from the right side down.”
+“My second one they [doctors] thought I had a stroke afterward because I was paralyzed from the right side down.”

 Despite her diagnosis, Lauren’s brain retained information.